-Do you hold Public Liability Insurance?
+I T Do you hold Public Liability Insurance?
 Please state the level held re to show you a copy of your Do you hold Employer's Liability Insurance?
 Please state the level held re to show you a copy of your Do you hold Professional Indemnity Insurance?
-Please state the level held Please tick here to show you have included a copy of your certificate Are you ISO accredited?
+Please state the level held re to show you a copy of your Are you ISO accredited?
 Please detail re to show you a copy of your Are you a member of a trade association?
-Please detail, including registration num ation number per Are you regulated by a Government body?
+Please detail, including registration number Are you regulated by a Government body?
 Please detail, including registration number Please provide details of Health and Safety incidents over the past 12 months HSE investigations RIDDOR reported incidents Non- RIDDOR incidents Near-misses Have you had any employee trade disputes in the past 12 months?
 Please detail, i nclude any impa act on service Do you have a Business Continuity Plan?
-Please detail, including testing cycle Please provide reference details for two current clients/customers Name Address Name Address Telephone Telephone
+Please detail, i ncluding testing cycle Please provide reference details for two current clients/customers Name Address Name Address Telephone Telephone